Cedtron/E-Recepites/README.md

 #E-Recepits

 This is asimple site that i have ceated to easy Recepits making and downloads it in to pdf.
-Its just simple.
+Its just simple✅.

 1.Input yur name or organistion.